ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 </ExpandableCard>

 <ExpandableCard title="How can I withdrawal a custom amount?">
-<p>Withdrawals are designed to be pushed automatically, transferring any ETH that is not actively contributing to stake.</p>
+<p>Withdrawals are designed to be pushed automatically, transferring any ETH that is not actively contributing to stake.
+This includes full balances for accounts </p>
 <p>It is not possible to manually request specific amounts of ETH to be withdrawn.</p>
 </ExpandableCard>